aritrakrbasu/Hacktoberfest-2023-Hack-Codes/CodeChef/ADDNDIV/readme.md

 ## Input

     First line of input will contain T, the number of test cases.
-Then the test cases follow.Each test case contains a single line, two positive integers a,b
+Then the test cases follow.

+    Each test case contains a single line, two positive integers a,b

 ## Output